ChelseaSkovgaard/realtime/README.md

-#Ask Audience
+#Real Time

 ###Description

-Welcome to the codebase of our Ask Audience application.
+Welcome to the codebase of our Real Time application.
 This application enables users to create a real time poll.
 Users can create a poll than share it.
 In order to answer the poll, people complete a github oauth.

 The application is built with CSS, JQuery, Node.JS, Express and Websockets.
 Testing was done using Mocha and Chai.